Selfship Q&A

 How does your f/o’s past affect the way they approach their relationship with you?

 I believe that Jason’s possessive nature (his mother’s head and belongings, Terry, etc.) heavily impact the way he views and treats April.
-After all, he keeps her locked up-chained to a sturdy wooden post.
-He cares little for April’s free will; he only pursues his envisioned, misguided love for her.
+After all, he keeps her locked up and chained to a sturdy wooden post.
+He cares little for April’s free will; he only pursues his misguided love for her.
 Jason hates losing his things.

 What does your f/o visualize for the future with you?
 How does this align with your view for the future?

 I think Jason visualizes his future with April as an eternity.
-She will forever be chained in his shack-a prized possession forever in his clutch.
-April, however, does not share these vision.
+She will forever be chained in his shack-a prized possession and companion forever in his clutch.
+April, however, (for the most part) does not share this vision.
+Like I said, it’s very complicated.

 Is your f/o good at taking care of things?
 How are they in a domestic setting?